ByteMeDirk/semantic-medallion-data-platform/docs/development.md

 The project includes a Docker Compose configuration that sets up a local development environment with:

 - PostgreSQL database
+- Metabase (data visualization and reporting tool)

+Metabase provides a user-friendly interface for creating reports and dashboards based on the data in the PostgreSQL database.
+It can be accessed at http://localhost:3000 after starting the Docker environment.

 To start the local environment: